 STEP 1: Clean the rusty tools with dish detergent.

 First, clean the tools with dish detergent and water before you begin so grease and dirt won’t block the chemical process.

 STEP 2: Pull on protective gear, then submerge the rusty tools in an oxalic acid solution.

 Before you pull out any chemicals, don’t forget to strap on a pair of goggles and rubber gloves for protection.
 Although this is a mild acid, always work in a well-ventilated area to avoid fumes.
 Mix three tablespoons of oxalic acid with one gallon of water in a plastic container large enough to submerge the hand tools you’ll be cleaning.
 Then, place the tools in the solution and make sure it covers the tools completely.

-Soak the tools for approximately 20 minutes, or until the rust is gone.
+Leave the tools in the bucket for approximately 20 minutes, or until the rust is gone.
 (You may need more time or less depending on the level of corrosion.)
 Then, rinse, dry thoroughly, and store the tools once more.

-• Remember to always dry your tools immediately after use, and even spray them with a rust inhibitor like WD-40.
+- Remember to always dry your tools immediately after use, and even spray them with a rust inhibitor like WD-40 (available on Amazon).

 - Store your tools in a clean, dry place.
 Dust attracts moisture, and moisture leads to rust.
 Yes, you need to dust your house and your toolbox too!